-- Science requires its practitioners to be skeptical-do not want to believe so much in some result, yours or someone else's, that you lose your objectivity and critical thinking. - Science requires its practitioners to be open-you must be willing to share data, methods, theories, insights, and equipment with other members of your research group.
-You must allow them to see your work and evaluate it.
+- Science requires its practitioners to be open-you must be willing to share data, methods, theories, insights, and equipment with other researchers.
+You must allow others to seeyour work and evaluate it.
 You must respond promptly and constructively to questions about your work.
 You must be open to criticism and accept it graciously. - Science requires its practitioners to be generous-you must give credit to others for their ideas and prior work and be scrupulous to avoid even inadvertent piracy or plagiarism.
-You should recognize that science is a cooperative social endeavor and assist other members of your research group when they ask for your help.
+You should recognize that science is a cooperative social endeavor and assist others when they ask for your help.
 You must always treat others with respect and candor. - Science requires its practitioners to be responsible-you must anticipate the social consequences of your research and prevent harm to the subjects of experiments and to the public at large.
-You must safeguard the wellbeing of your labmates and be mindful of the social welfare of anyone affected by your research.
+You must safeguard the wellbeing of your labmates and be mindful of the social welfare of anyone involved in or affected by your research.